udexon/LesNomadesMobile/README.md

 - Can we not have ___a place for people to eat, work and sleep?___

 _"Well, of course we cannot.
-Because then this will help the poor and eliminate the homeless .... and ...."_
+Because then this will help the poor and eliminate the homeless .... and .... that would be ___COMMUNISM___!!!"_

 We suppose you may be able to figure out the rest of the excuses to be made by freedom loving Americans.